 A year after the business’s start date, the now experienced entrepreneur wants to use retained profits to purchase a rundown house.
 Additional employees can be hired to flip this property, creating an income stream that is less dependent on acquiring new business all the time.

 Perhaps after two years our carpenter stops doing physical labor altogether and just manages the enterprise.
 This is the ultimate goal of the business: to be a self-sustaining unit that focuses on quality work for a reasonable price.

-You’ll notice there’s nothing terribly unique about this business plan.
+You’ll notice there is nothing terribly unique about this business plan.
 There are thousands of companies doing something similar.
-It doesn’t matter, as long as it works.
+It does not matter, as long as it works.

 The final part of your business plan is putting the important information into a smaller document that can be easily accessed.
-This will be an incredibly important document you’ll want to consult before making any major decisions.
+This will be an incredibly important document you will want to consult before making any major decisions.

-It’s also good to have it around so the business owner doesn’t forget about the plan.
+It’s also good to have it around so the business owner does not forget about the plan.
 Sometimes, when a short-term opportunity presents itself, an entrepreneur might go down that path.
-If this isn’t part of the long-term plan of the business, it’s usually a mistake.
+If this is not part of the long-term plan of the business, it is usually a mistake.

 Saying that, your business plan shouldn’t be written in stone.
 If something isn’t working out, changes can be made.
 There’s nothing wrong with pivoting to a better strategy, provided it’s thought out first and there’s a specific plan in place.